unplugin/unplugin-auto-import/README.md

   // Defaults to './auto-imports.d.ts' when `typescript` is installed locally.
   // Set `false` to disable.
   dts: './auto-imports.d.ts',

+  // Array of strings of regexes that contains imports meant to be ignored during
+  // the declaration file generation.
+You may find this useful when you need to provide
+  // a custom signature for a function.
+  ignoreDts: [
+    'ignoredFunction',
+    /^ignore_/
+  ],

   // Auto import inside Vue template
   // see https://github.com/unjs/unimport/pull/15 and https://github.com/unjs/unimport/pull/72